 Students will additionally learn to identify what makes their game unique, what is its technical and design essence, and how to best communicate it.
 They will learn the basics of marketing and the games business.

-Formal prerequisitesThis is an introductory course and has not mandatory requirements.
-However, students will benefit from a certain familiarity with game development technologies.
+Formal prerequisitesThis is an introductory course without mandatory requirements.
+However, students will benefit from a certain familiarity with game development technologies and practices.

 Intended learning outcomes